23 Types of Frogs in Florida

 The Southern Cricket Frog (Acris gryllus) is a hylid frog species unique to the southeastern regions of the United States.
 It is more popularly known as the “Southeastern Cricket Frog.”

-These types of frogs in Florida are even smaller in size than the Blanchard’s Cricket Frogs, although having a similar look to those other frogs.
+These frogs in Florida are even smaller than Blanchard’s Cricket Frogs, although they look similar to those other frogs.
 In addition, they have a more pointed snout, and they can cover a greater distance in a single bound.

 The distinctly defined stripe that runs down each of their thighs is yet another characteristic that sets these two apart from one another.